 Fold and Unfold

-The Cross brakes are single action and more accessible than the old Cougar brakes (above left).
-They are easy to set and release with pedals that are sandal foot friendly.
-We didn't have any trouble setting them or thinking they were on when they weren't, and they come with nice color coded indication that they are set (above right).
+The Cross brakes are much more accessible than the old Cougar brakes and are now sandal foot friendly and are operated with a single action (above left).
+We didn't have any trouble setting them or thinking they were on when they weren't, and they come with a nice color-coded indication that they are set (above right).

 This stroller also has stow pocket inside the cabin for little treasures and snacks.
 The pockets are large and hold most things, but younger kids won't be able to reach the pockets when buckled in.
 Each seat back has a pocket for additional storage of parent items like wallets, keys, phone, and water bottles.
 The pockets work well, and we didn't have any items fall out during testing.